Table of Contents

 In short

-What is Aider and who it is for
+What Aider is and who it fits

 How Aider's git workflow differs from Cursor and Copilot